Reviews You Can Rely On

 Comfort and Fit

 Skiing and snowboarding are active sports, and our ski clothing needs to enhance our performance without limiting our movement.
 And, since we spend a lot of time in the cold, our jacket's materials should be comfortable and cozy.
 A good ski jacket fits our bodies closely, eliminating unnecessary material and bulk while also allowing for movement and a wide range of motion.
 It also has soft external and internal fabrics, comfortable cuff closures, neck and chin guards, and fleece-lined pockets.
-Fit can vary from one person to another, so pay attention to our descriptions, not just the scores.
-It is worth noting that our primary testing was done by thin, athletic men who wear sizes Medium and Large.
+Fit can vary from one person to another, so pay attention to differences in fit and body type, not just the scores.
+It is worth noting that our primary testing was done by thin, athletic men who wear sizes medium and large.

 ski jacket men - the obermeyer foundation has a slightly boxy cut, which makes it...